jimbrig/KaaS-Old/Projects/Obsidian Vault Consolidation.md

 ## Desired Outcome

-Desired Outcome is a unified central knowledge store that merges and assimilates the various markdown notes scattered across all of my current and previous [[Obsidian]]
+Desired Outcome is a unified central knowledge store that merges and assimilates the various markdown notes scattered across all of my current and previous [[Obsidian]] Vaults.
+Additionally, I want to be able to a) display the vault on GitHub using GitHub Flavored Markdown and b) publish certain aspects of the vault to be available to the public as a website.

-### Deadline
+## Next Actions

-## Team
+- [ ] List all currently available Obsidian Vaults

 ***